 - Methods related to fermentation, clarification, fining, or filtration

 - Product formulations for desired flavor or aroma profiles

-If a company determines the work it’s conducting likely qualifies, identifying related expenses is the next consideration.
+If a company determines the work it’s conducting likely qualifies, the next consideration is identifying related expenses.

 Most expenses fall into three categories: wages, supplies, and contractor expenses.

 Qualifying employee wages can include Form W-2, Box 1 or pass-through income subject to self-employment tax.
-This would include individuals performing qualified research, as well as those that directly support or supervise the research.
+This would include individuals performing qualified research, such as winemakers or vineyard managers, as well as those who directly support or supervise the research, such as cellar workers.
 The rules specify that if an employee is 80% qualified, 100% of their wage can be included to calculate the credit.